holochain/holochain/docs/specs/src/hwp_1_intro.md

 elements are changed by the fact of their coordination.
 Coordination is a co-evolutionary context.
-We claim by this axiom that what meets the challenge of anti-fragility in such contexts is composable sub-systems, in which the composition comes out of a grammatics that embodies the actual dimensionality of the problem subdomains (i.e. their geometry), and by which agents in that context can react powerfully to perturbations because the available composability is dimensionally
+We claim by this axiom that what meets the challenge of anti-fragility in such contexts is composable sub-systems, in which the composition comes out of a grammar that embodies the actual dimensionality of the problem subdomains (i.e. their geometry), and by which agents in that context can react powerfully to perturbations because the available composability is dimensionally